shapeshed/jekyll.shapeshed.com/_posts/2011-03-21-nifty-unix-tools-sort.md

 ---
 layout: post
 title: Nifty Unix Tools - sort
-excerpt: Sort is a great little UNIX tool for sorting text files and streams.
+description: Sort is a great little UNIX tool for sorting text files and streams.
 Here's a quick overview of how it works.
 categories: [Unix]
 ---